grafana/grafana/docs/sources/enterprise/access-control/manage-rbac-roles.md

 Use a `GET` command to see the actions and scopes associated with a role.
 For more information about seeing a list of permissions for each role, refer to [Get a role]({{< relref "../../http_api/access_control.md#get-a-role" >}}).

-If you want to see the permissions associated to basic roles, their uid follows this mapping:
+To see the permissions associated with basic roles, refer to the following basic role UIDs:
 | Basic role | UID |
 |-----------------|-----------------------|
 | `Viewer` | `basic_viewer` |